How to Deter and Get Rid of Pigeons

 Several similar products on the market look nearly identical, but they have a gap between the spikes, which allows birds to walk through unimpeded.

-The product I recommend has spikes on the edges and also in the centre:
+The product I recommend, and have installed to roofs over the years, has spikes on the edges and also in the centre.

 Recommended: The vertical centre spikes stop the pigeons from walking or sitting in the middle of the product